Akshit-Sangwan/Akshit-Sangwan/README.md

 - 👋 Hi, I’m @AkshitSangwan
-- 👀 I’m interested in contributing to open source projects and gain valuable skills and experience.
+- 👀 I’m interested in contributing to open source projects and gain benifitting skills and valuable experience from them.
 - 🌱 I’m currently learning DSA & Web Development.
 - 📫 Reach me on:<br>
 <pre>    LinkedIn profile: linkedin.com/in/akshit-sangwan-50a3ba204</pre>